DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Conclusion

 \section{Conclusion}

-In this paper, we introduce DcMatch, a novel unsupervised multi-shape matching framework that incorporates dual-level cycle consistency.
-By leveraging a shape graph attention network, our method captures the underlying manifold structure of the shape collection, enabling more informed and robust feature aggregation.
-Through the enforcement of both spatial and spectral cycle consistency, DcMatch achieves improved accuracy and coherence within the shared universe space.
-Extensive experiments across multiple benchmarks demonstrate the superior performance of our approach, while ablation studies validate the effectiveness of its core components.
+In this paper, we introduce DcMatch, an unsupervised multi-shape matching framework with dual-level cycle consistency.
+Using a shape graph attention network, our method captures the manifold structure of shape collections, enabling more informed and robust feature aggregation.
+By enforcing spatial and spectral cycle consistency, DcMatch improves accuracy and coherence in the shared universe space.
+Extensive experiments across multiple benchmarks and ablation studies validate the superior performance and effectiveness of its components.
 We believe this work advances multi-shape matching by highlighting the importance of manifold-aware modeling and dual-level consistency.